United States Citizen Who Joined ISIS Charged With Material Support Violations

 Sylejmani was detained overseas by the Syrian Democratic Forces (SDF) and recently transferred into FBI custody.
-Sylejmani made his initial appearance before Magistrate Judge Robin M. Meriweather in the U.S. District Court for the District of Columbia.
+Sylejmani made his initial appearance before U.S. District Court in Washington, D.C.

 “The United States is committed to holding accountable those who have left this country in order to join ISIS,” said Assistant Attorney General John C. Demers.
 “I want to thank the agents, analysts and prosecutors involved for their effort to hold the defendant responsible for his actions.”

 “The defendant is a U.S. citizen who abandoned the country that welcomed him to join ISIS in Syria” stated Acting U.S. Attorney Sherwin.
 “He will now be held accountable for his actions in an American courtroom.
 Our national security prosecutors and law enforcement partners will continue to ensure that those who threaten our country are prosecuted to the fullest extent of the law.”

 “Combating terrorism remains the FBI’s top priority, and we will continue working with both our U.S. and foreign partners around the world in furtherance of that mission,” said Jill Sanborn, Assistant Director of the FBI's Counterterrorism Division.
 “Today’s announcement should serve as a warning to those who have traveled, or attempted to travel, to join ISIS that the FBI remains steadfast in ensuring they face justice.”